-- authorizes the Board of Directors, with the option to further delegate in the manner provided for by law and regulations, to resolve to carry out one or more share capital increases as and when it sees fit, by issuing ordinary shares (other than preference shares) or equity securities giving access to future company shares, restricted to members of a company or Group Savings Scheme: eligible executive officers, employees and former employees of the companies and of French and foreign companies affiliated to it within the meaning of Article L. 225-180 of the French Commercial Code and Article L. 3344-1 of the French Labor Code; - resolves to set at €553,377 the maximum par value of the share capital increases that may be carried out through the issue of shares, it being noted that the ceiling is independent of the ceiling provided for in Resolution 18;
+- authorizes the Board of Directors, with the option to further delegate in the manner provided for by law and regulations, to resolve to carry out one or more share capital increases as and when it sees fit, by issuing ordinary shares (other than preference shares) or equity securities giving access to future company shares, restricted to members of a company or Group Savings Scheme: eligible executive officers, employees and former employees of the companies and of French and foreign companies affiliated to it within the meaning of Article L. 225-180 of the French Commercial Code and Article L. 3344-1 of the French Labor Code; - resolves to set at €553,377 the maximum par value of the share capital increases that may be carried out through the issue of shares, the NYSE Euronext Paris regulated market over the 20 trading sessions preceding the date on which the decision is taken setting the opening date of the subscription period, it being noted that this discount may be raised to 40% for members of a savings scheme, the rules of which specify a lock-up period of at least 10 years.